 Associate of Applied Science in Nursing

 NWACC's Nursing Program was recently named the #4 overall Nursing Program, and the #1 Associate Degree in Nursing in the state of Arkansas by www.registerednursing.org.
 Rankings were formulated by analyzing past and present NCLEX-RN pass rates and other methodology used here: http://www.registerednursing.org/rn-ranking-methodology/ The Nursing Program at NWACC is approved by the Arkansas State Board of Nursing and has an overall high NCLEX-RN pass rate.
 You may view those pass rates here.
 The Nursing Program is also currently in ACEN candidacy.
+The Accreditation Commission for Education in Nursing (ACEN) site review team recently met for the purpose of initial site accreditation February 7th – February 9th.
+Results regarding their recommendation for accreditation will be sent to the NWACC Nursing Program August 2017.

 According to the Bureau of Labor Statistics, registered nursing is among the top 10 occupations with the largest job growth.
 Due to this high demand, NorthWest Arkansas Community College is pleased to offer an Associate of Applied Science degree in Nursing.